chancetudor/duck/README.md

 # duck
-A CLI to search DuckDuckGo.
+CLI to search DuckDuckGo.
 Written in Go.